 The District has taken steps to address the "Master Planning" recommendation provided in the prior year reports by developing a Program Master Budget and Master Schedule.
-Per inquiry with the District and Fonder-Salari, the updated master budget and schedule resulted in a reduced program budget shortfall of \$13,741,672 as presented to the Board on June 27, 2023.
-As presented, and er the District and
+Per inquiry with the District and Fonder-Salari, the Bond Program management team has a plan to further reduce the program budget shortfall of roughly \$14 million.
+The District continues to evaluate its financial options to cover the program shortfall through future modernization funding from the State, developer fees, and value engineering.

+- 2023 Report Observation 11

-- 2022 Report Observation 11 - 2021 Report Observation 11
+- 2022 Report Observation 11

+- 2021 Report Observation 11